marionbarker/OmniLoopMessageParser/README.md

 # OmniLoopMessageParser

-Parse Files (python):
+## Use Cases

+1. Parse Saved Files when selected pump is Omnipod and prepare csv file with every Pod message in the file for each individual pod included in the file, valid for
-* Loop Reports: parse the messages when pump is Omnipod
+    * Loop Reports
-* FreeAPS X Log Files:
+    * FreeAPS X Log Files
-   * parse the messages when pump is Omnipod
-   * prepare plots of the day showing BG, IOB, COB, TB/SMB, SensRatio regardless of pump type
+        * updated to work with iAPS and Trio files
+1. Parse HEX strings from rPi DASH simulator or Xcode debug logs
+    * This is done one string at a time

+If you want to parse a whole saved Xcode debug log refer to [Select OmniBLE Parser Scheme in Xcode](https://github.com/LoopKit/OmniBLE/pull/124#issuecomment-2148210959)

+## Usage Instructions

+Please see the [wiki](https://github.com/marionbarker/OmniLoopMessageParser/wiki) for instructions on how to use this parser.

 ## July 2020
 * Reorganize the code (with help from #1 child)
     * Use flake8 to force pretty code